 General dental care is the foundation of our Reston dental practice and the maintenance of your natural smile.
-A lifetime of good oral health and wellness needs the support of routine dental care services including dental exams, teeth cleanings, and oral hygiene.
+A lifetime of good oral health and wellness needs the support of routine dental care services.
+Services such as dental exams, teeth cleanings, and oral hygiene.
 At Smiles by Myles, our team understands how difficult it can be to manage the various needs of a big family.
 That’s why we’d love to save you valuable time by accommodating everyone’s oral health needs at one location.

-With over two decades of experience, Dr. Wayne Myles has the advanced training and skills needed to address a wide variety of smile concerns, from essential checkups and cleanings for cavity prevention to advanced restorative solutions for damaged teeth.
+With over two decades of experience, Dr. Wayne Myles has the advanced training and skills needed to address a wide variety of smile concerns.
+He provides essential checkups and cleanings for cavity prevention and modern restorative solutions for damaged teeth.
 If you’re ready to get started on a stronger, healthier smile, contact our dental office today.

 The Importance of Routine Dental Care